 One-Pot Lamb Stew in a pot.

 Want more lamb recipes?
-For an exquisite entree perfect for a dinner party try my roasted rack of lamb, or these amazing lamb kabobs for your next cookout!
+For an exquisite entree perfect for a dinner party, try my roasted rack of lamb, or these amazing lamb kabobs for your next cookout!

 What’s the Best Cut of Lamb To Use?

-How to Make One-Pot Lamb Stew
+How to Make Stew with Lamb

 • Brown the meat and onion: Add the lamb to the pot and brown on each side.
 Then, add the sliced onions and cook until lightly browned.